sfelix-martins/user-module/README.md

 # User Module

-The module has an skeleton user flow.
+This module is a skeleton to handle with users in your API with things generally required.
-It's has routes to register, auth (default and social), password resets and confirmation email.
+It's has endpoints to register, auth (default and social), password resets and confirmation email.

-The authentication on API is using [Laravel Passport](https://laravel.com/docs/5.5/passport).
+The module was made to works with [Laravel Modules](https://github.com/nWidart/laravel-modules) package.
+A great package to organize your Laravel projects structure in `modules` instead keep your files into your `app` folder.

 ## Features

 - Register Users
-- OAuth 2 Authentication (Default and Facebook)
+- OAuth 2 Authentication (Default and Facebook) using [Laravel Passport](https://laravel.com/docs/5.5/passport).
 - Reset Passwords
     - You can resets password on **browser** using routes:
         - GET  : `/password/reset` to show link request form